 - Don’t skate at night.

-- Teach your child to skate within her limits.
-Complicated tricks take practice, so make sure your child builds up to complicated moves.
+- Teach your child to skate within his limits.
+Complicated tricks take practice, so make sure your child builds up to them.

 Where to skate